 It seems logical — a toned tummy is the by-product of a million sit-ups.
-At least that’s what the late night infomercials lead us to believe.
-Plus, gym-goers everywhere are using Swiss balls, ab wheels and leg raises to craft a chiseled core.
+At least that’s what the late-night infomercials lead us to believe.
+Plus, gym-goers everywhere appear to be using Swiss balls, ab wheels and crunch machines to craft a chiseled core.
 Case closed: Targeting the midsection is the secret to a shredded stomach.

 Not so fast.

 When we focus our attention on the science, this convenient way of thinking is not so convincing.
 The idea that we can pick and choose the part of the body we’d like to shape-up is misguided at best.
 Truth is, targeted fat loss — also known as spot reduction — is a total myth.

 According to a 2007 study from the University of Connecticut, participants who underwent a single-arm strength training program didn’t just lose fat from one arm, their fat loss was generalized; meaning it came from all over.
 Similarly, in recent study conducted by Los Lagos University in Osorno, Chile, exercisers who complete single-leg exercises were able to reduce fat mass, though not necessarily in the singled-out body part.